pkalivas/radiate/docs/source/codex.md

         * **Encodes**: `Genotype` of `BitChromosomes` with `BitGenes`
         * **Decodes**: `Vec<Vec<bool>>`

         When people traditionally think of genetic algorithms, they often think of binary strings.
-The `BitCodex` is a simple way to encode and decode a `Genotype` of binary strings so in essence, it is the most basic `Codex` implementation.
+The `BitCodec` is a simple way to encode and decode a `Genotype` of binary strings so in essence, it is the most basic `Codec` implementation.

         ```mermaid
         classDiagram
-            class BitCodex {
+            class BitCodec {
                 num_chromosomes: usize
                 num_genes: usize